BII-Lab/DNSoverHTTPinGO/README.md

-﻿#DNSoverHTTPinGO
+#DNSoverHTTPinGO

 Introduction
 ------------

-This proxy implementation is a follow－up works of DNSoverHTTP（https://github.com/BII-Lab/DNSoverHTTP）.
-Compared with the previous version, this works provides:
+This proxy implementation is a follow－up works of DNSoverHTTP（https://github.com/BII-Lab/DNSoverHTTP）written in C. Compared with the previous version, this works provides:

-1. a go version end point which can be totally compatible with the FastCGI－version server with -support_version option.

-2. a go version Proxy server which optimized parallelizing with event-based lib.
-It should be noticed that this server is only compatible with the client in same repository without -support-version option

-The great advantage to this approach is that HTTP usually makes it through even the worst coffee shop or hotel room firewalls, since commerce may be at stake.
-We also benefit from HTTP's persistent TCP connection pool concept, which DNS on TCP/53 does not have.
-Lastly, HTTPS will work, giving privacy.
+1. A go version client proxy and server proxy which is indepentdent of web server(nginx or apache).
+That is to say the server proxy will listen to 80/443 and handle the http connect itself based on Golang lib.
+2. This Golang version using the event-based method resoloves the performance problem of threads on the proxy_dns_fcgi side in C version.
+3. The Go version client/server is implemented without resource name and with different content tpye.
+For compatible consideration, Go client can connect to FastCGI－version server with -support_version option.
+If you connect the go version proxy server, do not use -support_version option.
+4. In FastCGI-verion, the client should be told where to connect for its DNS proxy service with the "-s arg".
+It will cause a kind of *loop problem* if arg is a url like "http://proxy-dns.vix.su" and GW server happens to  use 127.0.0.1 as one of its /etc/resolv.conf nameservers.
+The Golang version correct it by using a speciall DNS request for the domain in the url firstly.

 Construction
 ------------